Samuel Hoare, 1st Viscount Templewood: Secretary of State for India

 The Select Committee of Both Houses finished its deliberations in November 1934.
 The result was one of the most complicated pieces of legislation in British parliamentary history, a bill that spent the first half of 1935 passing through Parliament before becoming the Government of India Act 1935.
 The Bill contained 473 clauses and 16 schedules, and the debates took up 4,000 pages of Hansard.
 Hoare had to answer 15,000 questions and make 600 speeches and completely dominated the committee stage of the bill, just as he had during the Round Table Conferences, by his mastery of detail and his skill at dealing tactfully with deputations.
 Alec Douglas-Home, later to be Prime Minister, commented in his autobiography, "The most noteworthy performance of that Parliament was without question the piloting of the India Independence Bill through the House of Commons by the Secretary of State, Sir Samuel Hoare, ably assisted by Mr. R. A. Butler (later Lord Butler)".
 Butler, who, as Under-Secretary, had helped to steer the bill through the Commons, later wrote of Hoare that he saw life as "a chapter in a great Napoleonic biography" and added "I was amazed by his ambition; I admired his imagination; I shared his ideals; I stood in awe of his intellectual capacity.
 But I was never touched by his humanity.
 He was the coldest fish with whom I ever had to deal".

-Hoare was widely praised for his conduct as India Secretary but was close to exhaustion after the difficult passage of the Bill, which was opposed by Churchill and by many rank-and-file Conservatives.
+Hoare was widely praised for his conduct as India Secretary but was close to exhaustion after the difficult passage of the Bill and opposition by Churchill and by many rank-and-file Conservatives.
 The Act became law in August 1935, when Hoare had moved on to his next position.

 Although provincial governments were elected in 1937, the planned federation of Indian States was never set up; the Act was never fully implemented because of the outbreak of the Second World War in 1939.